 Another great element of the Goji berries is zeaxanthin, a carotenoid responsible for their beautiful orange colour which is highly beneficial to the eyes.

 Zeaxanthin tends to accumulate in fatty tissues, like the macula, a region of the retina, helping protecting the macula from degeneration due to UV exposure and other oxidative processes.

-A serving 15 g of goji berries per day supplies 48 mg of zeaxanthin which is considered a beneficial supply of this carotenoid antioxidant and can be used as a dietary supplement for eye health.
+Even just 15 g of goji berries per day supply 48 mg of zeaxanthin which is considered a beneficial supply of carotenoid antioxidant and can be used as a dietary supplement for eye health.

 Immune Boosting and Anti-inflammatory

 One the best know benefits of Goji berries is the their immune boosting and anti-inflammatory role.